• Skip to main content

 6. The grocery store is your friend

 In a foreign country, shopping can be an event in itself.
-If an open air market is nearby considered yourself fortunate.

-I keep a list of potential grocery store eats on my phone so I don’t stand in the store with glazed over eyes – there are enough decisions to make while traveling.
+I keep a list of potential grocery store eats on my phone so I don’t stand in the store with glazed-over eyes.
+There are enough decisions to make while traveling.

 Higher-end grocery stores, like Whole Foods, have an extensive selection of prepared options.